Economy of New Zealand: United States

-The United States is New Zealand's third largest trading partner.
-In 2013, bilateral trade between the two countries was valued at NZ$11.8 billion.
+The United States was New Zealand's third largest trading partner in 2013, when bilateral trade between the two countries was valued at NZ$11.8 billion, and before it was overtaken by the EU.
 New Zealand's main exports to the United States are beef, dairy products and lamb.
 Imports from the US include specialised machinery, pharmaceutical products, oil and fuel.
 In addition to trade, there is a high level of corporate and individual investment between the two countries and the US is a major source of tourists coming to New Zealand.
 In March 2012, the United States had a total of $44 billion invested in New Zealand.
 A number of US companies have subsidiary branches in New Zealand.
 Many operate through local agents, with some joint venture associations.
 The United States Chamber of Commerce is active in New Zealand, with a main office in Auckland and a branch committee in Wellington.

 According to the Ministry of Foreign Affairs, New Zealand and the United States "share a deep and longstanding friendship based on a common heritage, shared values and interests, and a commitment to promoting a free, democratic, secure and prosperous world".
 This common background has not translated into a free trade agreement between the two countries.

-Japan and other Asian economies
+Japan, Korea and other Asian economies

 Japan is New Zealand's fourth largest trading partner.
 In the 21st century, Asian economies have been developing rapidly providing significant demand for New Zealand's exports.
+Korea, as New Zealand's fifth largest trading partner, is also one of important sources of importation of New Zealand and considered as important export market for New Zealand.

 New Zealand also trades with Taiwan, Hong Kong, Malaysia, Indonesia, Singapore, Thailand, India and the Philippines and this now accounts for around 16% of total exports.
 New Zealand initiated a free trade agreement with Singapore in September 2000 which was extended in 2005 to include Chile and Brunei and is now known as the P4 agreement.